kaatinga/Lesson-7-Task-3/README.md

-# A netword chat example
+# A network chat example
 Using goroutines